-\begin{enumerate} \item[Step 1.]
-Check if $\dim \mathrm{Sing}({\mathcal R})_P = 1$.
-If yes, then blow up the \text{1-dimensional} components one by one.
+If the answer is yes, then blow up the 1-dimensional components one by one.
 If there are two 1-dimensional components meeting at $P$, then we blow up the one associated to the boundary divisor with bigger $\mu$ first.
-If the boundary divisors associated to the two 1-dimensional components have \text{the same $\mu$}, then we blow up the one associated to the boundary divisor created later in the history first.
+If the boundary divisors associated to the two 1-dimensional components have the same $\mu$, then we blow up first the one associated to the boundary divisor created later in the history.
 Since the invariant $\mu$ strictly decreases under this procedure, this step comes to an end after finitely many times with the dimension of the singular locus dropping to $0$.